GenEars/GenEars.github.io/index.md

 Welcome to my personal page.
 You'll find here some elements about my professional activities!

-I am a research engineer in the INNOV/DATA-AI department at [Orange Labs Chatillon](https://hellofuture.orange.com/fr/).
+I am currently a researcher in the INNOV/DATA-AI department at [Orange Labs Chatillon](https://hellofuture.orange.com/fr/).
 My research is about **knowledge engineering** and **dependability**.
 Linked to this, I'm interested in,